1967 NHL expansion: Opposition

-Canadian fans, including Prime Minister Lester Pearson, were irate that no Canadian teams were added, particularly since Vancouver had been generally considered a lock for a team.
+Canadian fans, including Prime Minister Lester B. Pearson, were irate that no Canadian teams were added, particularly since Vancouver had been generally considered a lock for a team.
 Internal considerations played a role in this decision.
-Montreal and Toronto were not interested in sharing CBC television revenues with another Canadian club.Additionally, Chicago owner Arthur Wirtz’s support was reportedly contingent upon the establishment of a St. Louis team to buy the St. Louis Arena from them.
+Montreal and Toronto were not interested in sharing CBC television revenues with another Canadian club.
+Additionally, Chicago owner Arthur Wirtz’s support was reportedly contingent upon the establishment of a St. Louis team, which would buy the St. Louis Arena from him.
 However, that city did not submit a bid for a franchise.
-Toronto also blocked Buffalo's application because the Leafs' representative on the Board of Governors, Stafford Smythe, felt they were too close to their market.
+Toronto also blocked Buffalo's application because the Leafs' representative on the Board of Governors, Stafford Smythe, felt Buffalo was too close to the Toronto market.

+The NHL's selection process drew criticism from Maryland politicians in the United States Congress after the league rejected Baltimore's bid.
+On February 21, 1966, Representative Samuel Friedel, whose district included Baltimore, noted in the United States House of Representatives that Baltimore had applied for a franchise and questioned the circumstances surrounding the selection of the successful markets.
+On March 8, 1966, Maryland Senator Daniel Brewster raised the issue in the United States Senate, similarly questioning the selection process and specifically pointing out that St. Louis appeared to lack an active ownership group when the franchises were awarded.
+Brewster also noted that Norris, a former owner of the Chicago Black Hawks, was a co-owner of the St. Louis Arena.

 On a more general note, many traditionalists resisted expansion, claiming it would dilute the talent in the league.
 Even some proponents of expansion were worried at the idea of immediately doubling the NHL's size.

 The expansion fee was US$2 million, and up to $3.5 million to settle disputes with leaving other leagues such as the American Hockey League (AHL) and Western Hockey League (WHL).
 Experts tended to see that as high, and most expansion teams were seen as having no hope of competing successfully with the established teams in the near future.

 Because of the inherent competitive imbalance, there was some support for the idea of placing the new teams in a completely separate division or conference, with a separate schedule for the first few seasons and then gradually integrating the new teams into the established NHL, much like the then-progressing AFL–NFL merger was being carried out.
 Ultimately, the league partly implemented the idea by placing all six of the new teams in the new West Division.
 Alternative proposals included putting Detroit and Chicago in the West with Pittsburgh and Philadelphia going to the East.
-In a surprising concession, the league also agreed to implement a strictly divisional playoff bracket, meaning that four expansion teams would make the playoffs, and an expansion team was guaranteed a slot in the Stanley Cup Finals.
+In a surprising concession, the league also agreed to implement a strictly divisional playoff bracket, meaning that four expansion teams would make the playoffs, and an expansion team was guaranteed a slot in the Stanley Cup Final.